farmOS/farmOS/docs/development/api.md

 resources. farmOS will hopefully support the Client Credentials Grant when farmOS migrates to Drupal 8 and can use the [simple_oauth] module.

+**NOTE:** The `oauth2/token` and `oauth2/authorize` endpoints are deprecated and will be removed in farmOS 2.x.
+Starting with farmOS 1.6 it is recommended to use the new `oauth/token` and `oauth/authorize` endpoints.

 #### Authorization Code Grant

 The Authorization Code Grant is most popular for 3rd party client authorization.